 - Irritation of stitches

-Reduce Risks: Stay Informed & Communicate with your Doctor
+Reduce Risks: Stay Informed & Communicate With Your Doctor

 To reduce the likelihood of the risks outlined above, Dr. Bennett reminds patients to follow instructions and to ask questions that relate to your concerns.
-It is typical to feel a combination of elation, stress and anxiety about your upcoming rhinoplasty, but do not feel reluctant to disclose any worries to your surgeon.
+It is typical to feel a combination of elation, stress, and anxiety about your upcoming rhinoplasty, but do not feel reluctant to disclose any worries to your surgeon.

 After your surgery, Dr. Bennett frequently checks in with his patients to make sure they are recovering properly and are not experiencing any abnormal symptoms.
 He also encourages patients to contact him directly.
-Of course, prepared to call 911 in the event of an severe emergency, including severe shortness of breath, chest pain or heart palpitations.
+Of course, prepared to call 911 in the event of a severe emergency, including severe shortness of breath, chest pain or heart palpitations.